shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Ok."
 Ersatzica grabbed everything, making sure to save room for the stick.

-Mudrich tried picking up Ersie, but got poked in the face by the stick.
+Mudrich tried picking up Ersie, but the stick poked her in the face.
 "Ow."
 She rubbed her face.
 "Can you put the stick down?"

 Ersie looked at the stick, then back to Mudrich.
 "No?"